 Remnant underwater stacks offshore indicate that the coast around Port Campbell may have receded up to 6km in the last 60 000 years.
 Dr Eric Bird surmises that the evolution of a rock stack from headland to arch to stack and eventual collapse can take place in just 800 - 1800 years on the Port Campbell coast.

 This wonderful natural gallery will continue to evolve and refresh it's exhibitions!

 The spectacular variety of seascape in the Port Campbell National Park and Bay of Islands Coastal Park is not due to a large inconsistency in the erosive forces.
 It occurs largely because of a range of inconsistencies in the density and durability of the strata.
 The Port Campbell National Park cliff line and offshore stacks are comprised of differing densities of limestone interspersed with softer mudstone (marl) and calcareous clays.

 "Port Campbell Limestone is harder in its top layers than it is in its bottom layers.
-The softer base layers allow the initial undermining that creates overhangs, arches and eventually new stacks."
+The softer base layers allow the initial undermining that creates overhangs, sea caves, arches and eventually new stacks."

 The erosive forces of wave, wind and rain have in effect found their own “path of least resistance.”
 Surviving rock stacks like the 12 Apostles are generally comprised of “harder stuff” than areas surrounding them.

 Factors affecting hardness of limestone are silt depositions (making it softer) and a higher concentration of calcium carbonate (which makes it harder).
 Calcium carbonate is provided by skeletons and shells of marine creatures deposited on the old ocean floor.
 Limestone only forms in areas that have been covered by water.